GRR

 Matra MS80

-In Jackie Stewart’s first three seasons in F1 – all with BRM – he had proven himself to be incredibly fast, but also decidedly unlucky.
+In Jackie Stewart’s first three seasons in F1 — all with BRM — he had proven himself to be incredibly fast, but also decidedly unlucky.
 In that time he only finished 12 races, but of those 12 he was on the podium eight times and won twice.
-For 1968 he joined Ken Tyrrell’s fledgling team, then running Matras for the French manufacturer, and finally discovered reliable cars, winning three races and finishing second in the championship with the team’s MS10 car.
-For 1969 followed up the MS10 with the DFV-powered MS80.
+For 1968 he joined Ken Tyrrell’s fledgling team, then running Matras for the French manufacturer, and finally discovered reliable cars, winning three races and finishing second in the Championship with the team’s MS10 car.
+This was followed up in 1969 with the MS10 with the DFV-powered MS80.

 Eagle Weslake

 The Eagle Mk1 was not a successful car.
-In fact out of 26 races it started it finished just six.
-It makes this list for two reasons.
-Firstly it was born out of the work of an American racing icons, the great Dan Gurney, and secondly it was simply the very prettiest car of the cigar-shaped era.
+In fact, out of 26 races it started it finished just six.
+But it makes this list for two reasons: firstly, it was born out of the work of an American racing icon — the great Dan Gurney.
+Secondly, it was simply the very prettiest car of the cigar-shaped era.

 • Formula 1